• Skip to primary navigation

 Description

-This sausage-stuffed butternut squash is roasted and filled with an amazing apple and sausage filling that is seasoned with rosemary and sage.
-It makes an impressive dish to serve for the holidays and it is gluten free and dairy free!
+This sausage-stuffed butternut squash is roasted and filled with an amazing apple, pecan, and cranberry, sausage filling that is seasoned with rosemary and sage.
+It makes an impressive dish to serve for the holidays and it is gluten-free, dairy-free, and paleo!

 Ingredients